dedwar65/Chp2-BeliefsandTrust/Notes/RepNotes_D2024.md

 * Trust: RV557, RV558, RV559, RV560, RV561, RV562, RV563, RV564

+Note: Able to reach a cleaned, final version of the dataset

-# Variables from the PSID 2019 wave (where returns can be calculated)
+# 2. Variables from the PSID 2019 wave (where returns can be calculated)

 INCOME MODULE
 * Age: ER72017
-* Education:
 * Employment: ER72164, ER72168

 * Share of wealth allocated to different asset classes:
     * financial assets
         * safe assets